 Before we continue, make sure you have all the software you need for this book:

-R: If you don’t have R installed already, you may be reading the wrong book; I assume a basic familiarity with R throughout this book.
-If you’d like to learn how to use R, I’d recommend my R for Data Science which is designed to get you up and running with R with a minimum of fuss.
+R: If you don’t have R installed already, you may be reading the wrong book; we assume a basic familiarity with R throughout this book.
+If you’d like to learn how to use R, we’d recommend R for Data Science which is designed to get you up and running with R with a minimum of fuss.